Over 150 radars on your Mac.

 Meanwhile, RadarScope will retrieve and display updated data automatically and intelligently (approximately every 5 to 10 minutes, depending on the radar scan strategy).

-You can display Level 2 radar data from NOAA’s public access web site or your Allison House subscriber account.
+You can display Level 2 and Level 3 radar data using WDT’s feed and Level 3 radar data using NOAA’s public access web site or your Allison House subscriber account.

 Please visit our Frequently Asked Questions for more information.